 - First, save the image as a JPEG or PDF file by right-clicking (or clicking with two fingers) on the image and selecting Save Image As.

 - Open the file using Preview, Mac’s default image-viewing program.

 - Select File, then select Print from the drop-down menu or ⌘P. If you don't see the option to change the scale of your image, click on Show Details.

-- Now you should be able to change the orientation and scale of the image to make it fit the size of your pumpkin.
+- Now you should be able to change the orientation and scale of the image.

 - Press Print once you are satisfied with the new dimensions.